Resultats d analyse

 The image is an emblem featuring a Komodo dragon and text reading 'LIKA-LIKU NTT'.
+'NTT' is the standard abbreviation for Nusa Tenggara Timur (East Nusa Tenggara), a province in Indonesia.

 The emblem's text 'NTT' refers to the province of East Nusa Tenggara.
 Labuan Bajo, located on the western tip of Flores island, is the primary gateway city and tourist hub for accessing the Komodo National Park.
 Virtually all tours to see the Komodo dragons depart from this city's harbor.
 Therefore, an emblem representing adventure in NTT featuring a Komodo dragon is strongly associated with Labuan Bajo.